karabomaboka/karabomaboka/README.md

 <h1 align="center">Hi 👋, I'm Karabo Maboka</h1>
 <h3 align="center">An IT Student from South Africa.
   I understand and know the hierarchy of data structures, understand what a variable is, distinguish between data types, distinguish between a variable and a constant, write an assignment statement, understand basic arithmetic operations,use all arithmetic operators, and set up and evaluate expressions and equations using variables, constants, operators and the hierarchy of operations.
-  I read and analyse a problem to understand exactly what it is that needs to be solved, understand how a computer processes data, name the steps to find an excellent and efficient solution for any problem, and understand what an algorithm is and how it is used to solve a simple problem.</h3>
+  <br>I read and analyse a problem to understand exactly what it is that needs to be
+solved, understand how a computer processes data, name the steps to find an excellent and efficient solution for any problem, and understand what an algorithm is and how it is used to solve a simple problem.</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1059583/screenshots/4171367/coding-freak.gif">